Dragonlord1005/Better-python-testing/README.md

 - [ ] Start using pull requests and branches more

 ##### Status:
-Project is on hold for a month two most likely, development has been slow because lack of motivation.
+Progress is going to slower for a month or two most likely, development has been slow due to lack of motivation.